On this page:

 Talk with your doctor about using carbohydrate counting to help meet your blood glucose targets during your pregnancy.

-Read more about diabetes during pregnancy in the following booklets:
+More information about diabetes during pregnancy is provided in the NIDDK health topics:

 Where can I find more help with carbohydrate counting?